- Associate Director, Academic and Student Affairs at the Ford Dorsey Master's in International Policy

-Chonira Aturupane is a Senior Research Scholar at the Center on Democracy, Development, and the Rule of Law, and Associate Director, Academic and Student Affairs, at the Ford Dorsey Master’s in International Policy (MIP) program at the Freeman Spogli Institute, Stanford University.
+Dr. Chonira Aturupane is a Senior Research Scholar at the Center on Democracy, Development, and the Rule of Law, and Associate Director, Academic and Student Affairs, at the Ford Dorsey Master’s in International Policy (MIP) program at the Freeman Spogli Institute (FSI), Stanford University.
 She teaches the MIP courses, The Global Economy, Trade and Development, and Economics of Corruption.
 Her research interests include economic growth, international trade, international finance, and corruption.
 Prior to coming to Stanford in 2004, she was an Economist at the International Monetary Fund (IMF) in Washington D.C., where she focused on IMF policy and review, and participated in IMF missions to Azerbaijan, Mongolia, and Samoa.
-Additionally, she has served as an external consultant to the IMF’s Independent Evaluation Office (IEO).
-She received a BA in Economics from Smith College, Massachusetts, and an MA and Ph.D. in Economics from Stanford University.
+She was also an external consultant to the IMF’s Independent Evaluation Office (IEO) on international trade policy.
+Additionally she served on the FSI Racial Equity, Diversity, and Inclusion (REDI) Task Force in 2020-2021.
+She received a BA in Economics summa cum laude (with highest honors in Economics) from Smith College, Massachusetts, and an MA and Ph.D. in Economics from Stanford University.